 Simulink passes units through the following blocks that do not change data, known as noncomputation blocks:

 If you supply two or more signals with different units to a Mux block, Simulink applies empty units to the vector signal that the Mux block outputs.
 Vector signals must have a common unit.

-If you have a nonvirtual bus in your model (see Types of Composite Signals), Simulink sets the unit of the bus to empty.
+If you have a nonvirtual bus in your model (see Composite Interface Guidelines), Simulink sets the unit of the bus to empty.
 A nonvirtual bus cannot have a unit.
 However, if the bus element signals themselves have units, Simulink does not change these.